-Market rent is described in the Residential Tenancies Act as the rent amount a willing landlord might reasonably expect to receive, and a willing tenant might reasonably expect to pay, for a tenancy.
+Market rent is the amount a landlord might reasonably expect to receive, and a tenant might reasonably expect to pay, for a tenancy.
 It needs to be similar to the rent charged for similar properties in similar areas.

 Market rent is a useful guide for landlords when they’re deciding what the rent will be.
-Note that if a landlord charges significantly higher rent than the market rent, a tenant can apply to the Tenancy Tribunal asking for the rent to be reduced.
+If a landlord charges significantly higher rent than the market rent, a tenant can apply to the Tenancy Tribunal to ask for the rent to be reduced.

 Copyright, disclaimer and use of market rent data

 Market Rent data is Crown copyright and licensed under a Creative Commons Attribution 3.0 New Zealand License(external link).

 Please provide a link to this page if you reproduce or publish this data.